epogrebnyak/datasets/README.md

 [boo]: https://github.com/ru-corporate/boo

-**Motivation:** Rosstat published Russian corporate reports as open-source datasets in 2012-2018, but without metadata.
+Rosstat published Russian corporate reports as open-source datasets in 2012-2018, but without metadata.
 The `boo` package knows where to download dataset from, assign variable names to columns and clean some erroneous rows.
 There you get access to financial statements of 2.5 million Russian firms.